St Margaret's Anglican Girls' School

-St Margaret's Anglican Girls School is a private, Anglican, day and boarding school for girls.
-The school is located in Ascot, an inner-northern suburb of Brisbane, Queensland, Australia.
+St Margaret's Anglican Girls School is an Australian private Anglican day and boarding school for girls.
+The school is in Ascot, an inner-northern suburb of Brisbane, Queensland.

-The school was founded in 1895 by the Sisters of the Society of the Sacred Advent.
+The school was founded in 1895 by the religious sisters of the Society of the Sacred Advent.
 It has a non-selective enrolment policy and currently enrolls approximately 1175 students from Pre-Preparatory to Year 12, including 185 boarders from Years 5 to 12.
-St Margaret's has eight Houses: Chaucer, Bede, Herrick, Kendall, Tennyson, Milton, Spenser and Lawson.
+St Margaret's has eight houses: Chaucer, Bede, Herrick, Kendall, Tennyson, Milton, Spenser and Lawson.

 St Margaret's is affiliated with the Association of Heads of Independent Schools of Australia (AHISA), the Junior School Heads Association of Australia (JSHAA), the Australian Boarding Schools' Association (ABSA), the Alliance of Girls' Schools Australasia (AGSA), and is a founding member of the Queensland Girls' Secondary Schools Sports Association (QGSSSA).